Amanastel/Hotel-Management-Microservices/README.md

 ## Features
 This application provides the following features:

+- **User Service**:
+  - User registration and authentication.
+  - User can book hotel rooms.
+  - User can cancel bookings.
+  - Wallet system to track all transactions for users.

 - **Hotel Service**:
   - Add hotels with details.
   - Add rooms to hotels.